 Competitiveness will vary year to year.
 As the number of fellowship options continues to expand, the chance of finding a fellowship that suits your specific needs gets better and better.
-However, if you are focused on only 1-2 programs and they have 1 spot each, it can be quite competitive.
+However, if you are focused on only one to two programs and they have one spot each, it can be quite competitive.

 Requirements to apply

-Most fellowships will require a letter of intent or personal statement, updated curriculum vitae (CV), and 2-3 letters of recommendation.
+Most fellowships will require a letter of intent or personal statement, updated curriculum vitae (CV), and two to three letters of recommendation.